Editor’s Note: the following story comes to us from a woman we’ll call “Sandy.”

 My advice to parents who feel their spouse is alienating their children from them is to not be defensive.
 To not fight back by trying to alienate the child from the other spouse.
 This only confuses the child more and may make the alienation against you worse.
 If it is part of a custody battle, let the courts know so that measures can be taken to evaluate and protect the child.
 If it is not, please have your child speak to a qualified psychologist about what is happening, if possible meet with the psychologist as well to explain your concerns.

-My hope is that my story can help bring awareness of this syndrome that too many children fall victim to.
+My hope is that my story can help bring awareness of this syndrome that affects too many children.